citrovin/NMRAC/README.md

-# NMRAC
+# Nonlinear Model Reference Adaptive Control (NMRAC)

-Nonlinear Model Reference Adaptive Control
+This repo contains all of the simulations for NMRACs.